oracle/coherence-go-client/README.md

 ## License

-*The correct copyright notice format for both documentation and software is*
-    "Copyright (c) [year,] year Oracle and/or its affiliates."
-*You must include the year the content was first released (on any platform) and the most recent year in which it was revised*

-Copyright (c) 2022 Oracle and/or its affiliates.
+Copyright (c) 2022, 2023 Oracle and/or its affiliates.

-*Replace this statement if your project is not licensed under the UPL*

 Released under the Universal Permissive License v1.0 as shown at
 <https://oss.oracle.com/licenses/upl/>.